 A different study of men with premature ejaculation (PE) produced similar results.
 In this study, men were given either sildenafil or a placebo in an effort to see if sildenafil would help to reduce the severity of their premature ejaculation symptoms.

 Although sildenafil didn’t significantly improve ejaculatory latency (time to ejaculation), the men in the sildenafil group had an average post-ejaculation refractory time of around half that of the men in the placebo group.

-Beyond using erectile dysfunction medications like sildenafil or tadalafil, making certain other changes to your habits and lifestyle might help to shorten your refractory period and enhance your sexual performance:
+Beyond using erectile dysfunction medications like sildenafil (generic Viagra) or tadalafil, making certain other changes to your habits and lifestyle may help to shorten your refractory period and enhance your sexual performance:

-It’s perfectly normal to lose interest in sex and have difficulty getting an erection right after you orgasm and ejaculate.
+It’s perfectly normal to lose interest in sex and have difficulty getting or maintaining an erection right after you reach orgasm and ejaculate.

 The refractory period varies from one man to another, meaning it might take anywhere from a few minutes to several hours for you to recover after sex.
-If you’re in your 40s, 50s or older, it may even take the better part of one day before you feel ready to have sex again.
+If you’re in your 40s, 50s or older, it might even take the better part of one day before you’re ready to have sex again.

 While there are no FDA-approved treatment options specifically for reducing a long refractory period, ED medications like sildenafil and tadalafil do show potential.

 We offer several erectile dysfunction medications online following a consultation with a licensed healthcare provider, including several medications that may help to improve both your erections and your post-orgasm recovery time.